sofvanh/mosaic-labs-website/posts/habermas-machine.md

 [^er87dhu0426]: All elections in the paper, simulated or real, use the [Schulze voting rule](https://en.wikipedia.org/wiki/Schulze_method).
 This method was chosen because of 1) independence of “clones” and 2) robustness to strategic voting.

 [^4]: This is meant to be a proxy for evaluating Gemini as a generator model.
 This is a pretty strange method, and I'm personally not surprised that it failed to work.

+[^5]: The number of participants is usually 5, but the system is also trained to be robust to smaller groups.